How to Live a More Natural & Healthy Life [29 Tips]

 Highly-processed vegetable oils are known to affect our health badly.
 Oils raise inflammation, cause an imbalance in your healthy fatty acid ratios, contribute to cardiovascular disease, and lead to other unhealthy conditions.

-Instead of using canola, soybean, or other highly-processed oils, opt for ghee, extra virgin olive, or avocado oils, among others.
 These have a better percentage of healthy fats, they are less likely to cause oxidative stress when exposed to high heat, and are healthier for your heart.

 Look at the ingredients in any packaged foods.
 If processed vegetable oils are used, make different choices whenever possible.